 Social networks and gender inequality among entrepreneurs

-In one recent paper (forthcoming at ASQ), I compare male and female entrepreneurs in networking groups aimed at using social ties to generate new clients.
+In one recent paper (2020, ASQ), I compare male and female entrepreneurs in networking groups aimed at using social ties to generate new clients.
 I find that women receive fewer connections to potential new clients from their social ties within these groups.
 However, this is only the case when the connection involves a third party, such as a client of a fellow group member.

 Organizational experience before academia